This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Pampers Cruisers new model 360° Fit doesn’t even have tabs.
 Instead, it has an elastic that goes all the way around, providing the perfect fit around the waist.

 If you are using cloth diapers, avoid using AI2 (all-in-two) or hybrid diapers.
 These have got inserts that are separate from the cover and can move around very easily if you have a very active baby.
 I am talking from experience here …. my second daughter has been driving me mad with this! 🙂

 If the inserts are out of place, the diaper ends up leaking quite easily.
 Whether it’s pee or poop, you will find yourself changing diapers and clothes constantly.

-Flat or Fitted diapers can also move around easily, so avoid these too.
+Flat cloth diapers can also move around easily, so avoid these too.

 7) BUY DIAPERS WITH BACK POCKETS

 If baby blowouts are happening mostly at the back, like for this mom down here, consider buying diapers that have got a pocket at the back.
 This will catch most of the poop shooting at the back, and stop it from overflowing on the outside.